-Any student or staff member who is unwell and/or displays symptoms of COVID-19 will be asked to go home and complete a RAT or PCR test.
+Any student or staff member who is unwell and/or displays symptoms of COVID-19 will be asked to go home and stay there until they can complete a RAT or PCR test.

-- If symptoms continue, they should stay at home and take another RAT in 24 hours or have a PCR test. - If the second RAT or initial PCR test result is negative and they are displaying no symptoms OR they are diagnosed as another condition such as hay fever, the student or staff member can return to school. - If your child suffers from a sinus or allergic condition (e.g.: hay fever), please provide the school with a letter from your doctor.
-This will save possible embarrassment for everyone.
+- If symptoms continue, they should stay at home and take another RAT in 24 hours or have a PCR test. - If the second RAT or initial PCR test result is negative and they are displaying no symptoms OR they are diagnosed as another condition such as hay fever, the student or staff member can return to school. - In NSW, positive COVID-19 cases are provided a Medical Clearance Notice after 7 days and allowed to leave self-isolation as long as they do not have COVID-19 symptoms. - If your child suffers from a sinus or allergic condition (e.g.: hay fever), please provide the school with a letter from your doctor.
+This will save possible embarrassment for everyone. - If your child or a family member tests positive to COVID-19 please inform the school and follow the current health advice.